gonciuu/scanningworld/README.md

 - **Flutter** - android and iOS application
 - **React JS** - Frontend Web app for admins
-- **node.js + Nest.js** - backend
+- **Node.js + Nest.js** - backend
 - **mongoDB** - Database

-And of course  itself is open source with a [public repository](https://github.com/gonciuu/scanningworld) on GitHub.

 ## Install server

-- Server is hosted on [heroku](https://scanningworld-server.herokuapp.com/),so you don't have to install anything
+- Server is hosted on [heroku](https://scanningworld-server.herokuapp.com/), so you don't have to install anything.
 - Also you can install it manually.
-Here's [docs](https://github.com/gonciuu/scanningworld/tree/main/server) how to do it.
+Here's [docs](/tree/main/server) how to do it.

 ## Install App